SpinalHDL/SpinalDoc/spinal/core/vhdl_generation.md

 {% include important.html content="SpinalVhdl and SpinalVerilog could need to create multiple instance of your component class.
 It's why its first argument is not a Component reference but a function that return a new component." %}

 {% include important.html content="SpinalVerilog implementation has start the 5 June 2016.
-This backend pass successfully the same regression tests than the VHDL one (Multicore and pipelined mandelbrot,UART RX/TX, Single clock fifo, Dual clock fifo, Gray counter).
+This backend pass successfully the same regression tests than the VHDL one (RISCV CPU, Multicore and pipelined mandelbrot,UART RX/TX, Single clock fifo, Dual clock fifo, Gray counter, ..).
 But still, if you have any issue with this young backend, please, make a git issue." %}

 ### Parametrization from Scala